 If you need more information on how your information is used, how we maintain the security of your information, and your rights to access information we hold about you, please see our information on GDPR.

-If you have any concerns or complaints about how we obtain, use, store or share your personal data, or you wish to know more about our role as a data controller please contact us:
+If you are unable to access this website or you have any concerns or complaints about how we obtain, use, store or share your personal data, or you wish to know more about Derbyshire County Council’s role as a data controller please contact:

 Tel: 01629 538306